cyberjunky/home-assistant-custom-components/README.md

 ## P2000 Emergency Services component

-This component queries the portal http://feeds.livep2000.nl every interval minutes, and check it's output against the parameters set in the config.
+This component queries the portal http://feeds.livep2000.nl every interval seconds, and check it's output against the parameters set in the config.
 It's only based on Dutch services.
-When matched service calls are found an event is triggered, which you can use in automation rule. (see example below)
+When matched service calls are found the sensor state gets filled, so you can trigger automation, display sensor data, and even plot in on map (see example below)

 ### Installation
 - Install required python libraries